ggarra13/mrv2/README.md

 ## Notes on installation

+- The macOS application is currently not notarized nor code signed.
-- On macOS you install it by opening the .dmg file.
-When you do so, Apple's Gatekeeper will not allow it.
+  On macOS you install it by opening the .dmg file.
+Before you do so, you need to do a simple step.
-  The macOS application is currently not notarized, so when you launch it you will not be able to run it as macOS will warn you that the file is not secure as it was downloaded from internet.
-  To avoid that, you need to open the Apple Logo->Settings->Privacy and Security and go to Security and allow "Opening Anyway".
-  Alternatively, you can open /Applications/Terminal.app and run this command on your .dmg file.
+  You need to open /Applications/Terminal.app and run this command on your .dmg file.

   ```
   xattr -d com.apple.quarantine /path/to/your.dmg
   ```

-  Then, you need to further follow some steps as in the README.md file provided in the installer.
-You will run a codesigning a script, which, again, will need permissions from Privacy and Secury *AND* enter your password.
+  Then, you need to further follow some steps as in the README.md file provided inside the .dmg.
-  Apple just keeps making it harder and harder for non-funded Open Source Developers to distribute free applications.

 - Windows, like macOS, also protect you from installing files from the Internet.
   Windows will popup a Blue box telling you Windows SmartScreen